toddcf/code-snippets/git/git-essentials.md

 This tag will point to the current commit.

 If you want to view all of the local repository tags, type `git tag`.
+(NOTE: I am not seeing the annotation, just the version number when I do this.)